The

 Early Club minutes tell of the Club’s work with the Oriental Town Board toward community health and welfare.
 Trash receptacles at street corners, the hiring of a sanitation inspector, and the clearing of the harbor branch marshy area for mosquito control are just a few accomplishments.

-The Garden Club has assumed responsibility for the landscaping and maintenance of the grounds of the Clubhouse.
+The GARDEN CLUB has assumed responsibility for the landscaping and light maintenance of the grounds of the Clubhouse.
 Further; these ladies, through special projects, have funded much of the equipment needed for the work.
-Projects in the community have included trees planted each year on Arbor Day, landscaping and care for the County and Town welcome signs, and the decoration of Christmas trees for the Town Hall and the Post Office.
-For several years, the Garden Club has decorated the clubhouse with poinsettias in early December that have been sold to members as a successful fund-raising project.
+Projects in the community have included trees planted on Arbor Day, landscaping and care for the County and Town welcome signs, and the decoration of Christmas trees for the Town Hall and the Post Office.
+For several years, the Garden Club decorated the clubhouse with poinsettias in early December that were sold to members as a successful fund-raising project.
+For many years the Garden Club has held a plant exchange and sale, and in 2014 it assumed responsibility for clean-up of a two-mile stretch of HY 55 through Oriental four-times a year under the NCDOT Adopt-a-Highway program.

 Monthly programs take advantage of the wealth of horticultural knowledge in the area.
-County Agricultural Agents, professional horticulturists, and many Club members have shared their expertise.
+County Agriculture Extension Agents, professional horticulturists, and many Club members have shared their expertise.
 Members have enjoyed visits to many private gardens in our area and to public gardens within easy travel of Oriental.

 The LADIES OF THE NEUSE are members of OWC whose home and career responsibilities keep them from taking an active part in the Club’s daytime activities.